balexandre/web-servers-test/README.md

 | -- | -- | -- | -- | -- | -- | -- | -- |
 | Req/Sec   | 0   | 0    | 6       | 10      | 5.5   | 3.5   | 1     |
 | Bytes/Sec | 0 B | 0 B  | 1.03 kB | 1.72 kB | 946 B | 601 B | 172 B |

+## Conclusion

+This test does not really test the output of a web server, but the way they handle the `fibonacci(40)` sequence

+To really test the server, the reply should be simpler, so it measures the web server response times and not how long does it take to run the answer 😊

+...curious how it handles `fibonacci(5)`? [check the answer](FIBONACCI5.md)